singer-io/tap-gemini/README.md

 This tap:

 * Pulls raw data from [Yahoo Gemini reporting API](https://developer.yahoo.com/nativeandsearch/guide/reporting/)
-* Extracts the [reporting cubes](https://developer.yahoo
+* Extracts the [reporting cubes](https://developer.yahoo.com/nativeandsearch/guide/reporting/cubes/) detailed below in the "Table Schemas" section.
-.com/nativeandsearch/guide/reporting/cubes/) detailed below
 * Outputs the schema for each resource
 * Incrementally pulls data based on the input state

 # Connecting

+Follow the guidelines below to use this tap in Stitch or in a Python environment.

-## Requirements
+## Stitch

-To install `tap-gemini` in Stitch, you need to create an API application and generate an OAuth 2.0 client ID and refresh token are required.
-See the [authetnication documentation](https://developer.yahoo.com/nativeandsearch/guide/navigate-the-api/authentication/) on the Oath website.
+To install `tap-gemini` in Stitch, you need to create an API application and generate an OAuth 2.0 credentials.
+See the [authentication documentation](https://developer.yahoo.com/nativeandsearch/guide/navigate-the-api/authentication/) on the Oath website for instructions, including their [OAuth 2.0 guide](https://developer.yahoo.com/oauth2/guide/).

-## Setup

 Enter the client ID as the username and the refresh token as the password.

-## Usage
+## Python

-Follow the instructions below to use the tap as a Python packag.
+Follow the instructions below to use the tap as a Python package.

 ### Installation